-Thus iron, in restoring the blood-vessels to their normal condition, when dilated by disease, is dispelling the irritation-hyperæmia[local excess of blood], which is the primary cause of the first stage of all inflammations.
+Thus iron, in restoring the blood-vessels to their normal condition, when dilated by disease, is dispelling the irritation-hyperæmia [local excess of blood], which is the primary cause of the first stage of all inflammations.

-Calcarea Calcium; for Ferrum Ferric; Kali Potassium; Magnesia Magnesium; Sodium.
+Calcarea Ferrum; for Ferric; Kali Potassium; Magnesia Magnesium; Sodium.

-1 As the most modern scientific terms have been adopted, read always instead of
+1 As the most modern scientific terms have been adopted, read always instead of healed by this remedy.

-Hyperæmia caused by an injury (accident), is cured by iron; and fresh non-suppurating wounds are quickly healed by this remedy.
+Hyperæmia caused by an injury (accident), is cured by iron; and fresh non-suppurating wounds are quickly phate or phosphate of iron.

 Iron and the iron salts possess the property of attracting oxygen.
 In this fact consists their utility to the respective tissue-cells.
-I use the Ferric phosphate or phosphate of iron.
+I use the Ferric phos-